srimi0804123-design/Easyway-/README.md

 * Never analyze bills beyond “money gone, pain remains”

 Manual expense tracking fails because it depends on discipline.
-This project removes that dependency entirely.
+This project improves expense categorization accuracy by learning from user-specific transaction patterns rather than relying only on vendor names.

 ---